-If you run short distances, you hit the track on a regular basis.
-But if you’re a long-distance runner, you probably are much less familiar with the track.
-This article will help you change that as a long-distance runner.
+Track workouts are a regular thing for runners who favor short distances.
+But if you’re a long-distance runner, you probably are less familiar with the track.
+This article will help you change that.

-In addition to including five specific track workouts for runners who are training for a half or full marathon, we’ll also discuss why to do speedwork on the track as well as how and when to get started.
+In addition to including five specific track workouts for runners training for a half or full marathon, we’ll also discuss why to do speedwork on the track, as well as how and when to get started.

 Why are Track Workouts Important for Long Distance Runners?

 As someone who is used to hitting the road or the trail for several hours at a time, you might be wondering what benefits the track can provide you.
 As it turns out, a lot.

 First, track workouts will help improve your running economy.
 You’ll push yourself harder and increase the amount of oxygen you need to consume.
 This makes your cardiovascular system more efficient when you then go on longer runs.

 Break the Monotony of Training

 When you first start a training program, you are probably really excited to go on the long runs.
 And oh, those sweet, sweet easy runs during the middle of the week!
 But then the long runs start to eat up every hours weekend.
 And it’s another loop around the same streets in the same neighborhood, just like the last seven Wednesdays.
 The long slow miles can start to get repetitive and boring.
 But what if you were to go to the local track on Tuesdays?
 Doing something to change things up is a great way to look forward to running again.